-The Austrian consulate could refuse to deal with the application.
+In this case the Austrian consulate could refuse to deal with the application.

 A holder of a multiple-entry visa may apply for a new visa before the expiry of the validity of the visa currently held.
 However, the validity of the new visa must complement the current visa, i.e. a person cannot hold two uniform visas valid for the same period in time.